 They saw how the constantly DNA-triggered wash of testosterone in Usaine Bolt’s body enabled him to run for the 100-meter gold in 9.81 seconds while his Jamaican teammate Elaine Thompson won hers in 10.71.

 By day they were told that we call ourselves a man or woman based on ” an internal sense of being male, female, neither of these, both, or another gender(s).”
-Based on the cosmic accident of how we feel in the moment, with no special dignity or purpose to it.
+Based on how we feel in the moment, with no special dignity or purpose to it.

 By night they watched male and female Olympians kissing their babies or holding their babes in arms as they took victory walks on the track.
-The XX or XY DNA in every cell in their bodies had genetically determined their destiny to be fathers or mothers, fulfilling their high calling and purpose to be fruitful and multiply.
+The XX or XY DNA in every cell in their bodies had genetically determined their destiny to be fathers or mothers.

-By day the Charlotte teachers were instructed how to help young students (not boys and girls, but “students,” please) fill out a “Gender Unicorn” worksheet that presented them with multiple gender options:
+By day the Charlotte teachers were instructed how to help young students (not boys and girls, but “students”) fill out a “Gender Unicorn” worksheet that presented them with multiple gender options: